opengood-aio/kotlin-commons/README.md

 #### NoArg

-* Automatically generate a no argument constructor on a data class:
+* Automatically generate no argument constructor on data class:

     Example: